Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

-AI dependency and AIBOM readiness lead magnet
+AI dependency and AIBOM readiness governance assessment

 AI Supply Chain / AIBOM Readiness Check